2004 HUMANITARIAN AWARD

 La Soudiere has served children in many countries including the Philippines, Hong Kong, Pakistan, Bosnia, Zaire (now the Democratic Republic of the Congo), Rwanda, Burundi and Sierra Leone.
 Of the many positions she has held, some of the most notable are founder and president of THEA (Thread of Hope for Economic Advancement), an economic and social development organization which prevents the increase of street-children by providing skills training and employment to some of the most destitute families in Manila; UN High Commissioner for Refugees Focal Point for Women and Children in former Yugoslavia; and director of the program for Children Affected by Armed Conflict for the International Rescue Committee.
 She also developed Unimix, a high-protein food that UNICEF uses when providing relief to countries.

-Overall, La Soudiere has directly impacted nearly 1 million children by providing care, family tracing, reunification and community reintegration services in war-torn countries all over the world.
+Overall, La Soudiere has directly impacted nearly one million children by providing care, family tracing, reunification and community reintegration services in war-torn countries all over the world.